-Performances have been occurring here since 1869, and tickets can be booked online.
+Performances have occurred here since 1869, and tickets can be booked online.
 Proper attire is required.

 9. Sigmund Freud Museum

-In the #9 spot we have the Sigmund Freud Museum, which was built in a former office and living quarters of the famous doctor.
+In the #9 spot, we have the Sigmund Freud Museum in the famous doctor's former office and living quarters.

-At €8, or $10, it ain’t cheap (though it is one of the least expensive things to do in Vienna).
+At €8, or $10, it isn't cheap (though it is one of the least expensive things to do in Vienna).

 10. Spanish Riding School (Spanische Hofreitschule)

-My travel to/from Vienna by train was made possibly by a Global Eurail Pass, courtesy of Eurail.com.
+My travel to/from Vienna by train was made possible by a Global Eurail Pass, courtesy of Eurail.com.